mnichol3/my_jgcri/hector/notes/hector-rcmip.md

 The `renv` package *should* install itself if not already installed.
 If this fails, `renv` can be installed manually with `install.packages("renv")`

-### Notes
-* The `hector-rcmip` scripts are designed to run in parallel.
-However, the package that implements parallelization relies on a forking mechanism that exists only on Unix-like systems.
-Thus, the scripts are unable to be run in parallel on Windows machines.

 <br>

 ## Reproducing Tier 1 Analysis